-- Lord Curzon succeeded Lord Elgin as viceroy in India. - The doctrine of subsidiary alliance was introduced by Lord Wellesley, British Governor-General of India from 1798 to 1805. - In 1798, the Nizam of Hyderabad became the first to form such an alliance. - 6.
+- as well as the province of Bihar and Odisha) and 'East Bengal and Assam with Dacca (Dhaka) being the capital of the latter. - Lord Curzon succeeded Lord Elgin as viceroy in India. - The doctrine of subsidiary alliance was introduced by Lord Wellesley, British Governor-General of India from 1798 to 1805. - In 1798, the Nizam of Hyderabad became the first to form such an - 6.
 William Bentinck attempted to reform Hindu society by suppressing/abolishing social evils.
-Which one among the following was not included in them? - (A) Sati(B) Infanticide(C) Thuri(D) Slavery
+Which one among the following was not included in them? - (A) Sati - (B) Infanticide - (C) Thugi - (D) Slavery